iZeaoGamer/Zector/latest.md

 ## V9.3 UPDATE; Minor

 - Added support for the following major MC Versions; v1.12, v1.13, and v1.14.
+(Alpha, and untested as of yet).
 - Fixed the 1.14.30 bug to do with player movement, you may now update.
 (Untested, but should work.)
 - Fixed bosses dupe glitch.
 - Removed Cactus due to the dupe glitch with bosses.